Mobile commerce: Mobile brokerage

 Stock market services offered via mobile devices have also become more popular and are known as Mobile Brokerage.
 They allow the subscriber to react to market developments in a timely fashion and irrespective of their physical location.

 Auctions

 Over the past three years mobile reverse auction solutions have grown in popularity.
 Unlike traditional auctions, the reverse auction (or low-bid auction) bills the consumer's phone each time they place a bid.
-Many mobiles SMS commerce solutions rely on a one-time purchase or one-time subscription; however, reverse auctions offer a high return for the mobile vendor as they require the consumer to make multiple transactions over a long period of time.
+Multiple mobiles SMS commerce solutions rely on a one-time purchase or one-time subscription; however, reverse auctions offer a high return for the mobile vendor as they require the consumer to make multiple transactions over a long period of time.

 Mobile browsing

 Using a mobile browser—a World Wide Web browser on a mobile device—customers can shop online without having to be at their personal computer.
-Many mobile marketing apps with geo-location capability are now delivering user-specific marketing messages to the right person at the right time.
+Multiple mobile marketing apps with geo-location capability are now delivering user-specific marketing messages to the right person at the right time.